GinoongFlores/100-days-of-code/log.md

 ### Day 11: June 21, 2021 | Thurday

-**Today's Progress**: Continuing Reading the HTML & CSS book Chapter 14
+**Today's Progress**: Continuing Reading the HTML & CSS book Chapter 13 by Jon Duckett

 **Thoughts**: I didn't do the challenge in 4 days as I'm getting busy with my school assignments.
 But today I continue to do the challenge and learning boxes in HTML & CSS.

+### Day 12: June 22, 2021 | Thurday

+**Today's Progress**: Reading the HTML & CSS book Chapter 14 by Jon Duckett

+**Thoughts**: In this chapter I learn how to style lists and forms using CSS.

 **Link(s) to work**